xyproto/algernon/README.md

 PasswordAlgo() -> string

 // Set the current password hashing algorithm (bcrypt, bcrypt+ or sha256)
-// Takes a string
+// ‘bcrypt+‘ accepts bcrypt or sha256 for old passwords, but will only use
+// bcrypt for new passwords.
 SetPasswordAlgo(string)

 // Hash the password
-// Takes a username and password (username can be used for salting) HashPassword(string, string) -> string
+// Takes a username and password (username can be used for salting sha256) HashPassword(string, string) -> string

 // Check if a given username and password is correct